affinidi/affinidi-tdk/README.md

-# Affinidi TDK
+# Affinidi Trust Development Kit (Affinidi TDK)

-The Affinidi TDK (Trust Development Kit) is a modern interface to easily manage and integrate Affinidi services into your software.
-It is meant to minimize dependencies and enable developers seamless entry into [Affinidi Trust Network (ATN)](https://www.affinidi.com/get-started).
+The Affinidi Trust Development Kit (Affinidi TDK) is a modern interface that allows you to easily manage and integrate Affinidi services into your application.
+It minimises dependencies and enables developers seamless entry into the [Affinidi Trust Network (ATN)](https://www.affinidi.com/get-started).

-# Building the TDK:
+## Building the TDK

-## Requirements
+### Requirements

 - [NodeJs v18 or higher](https://nodejs.org)
 - Supported platforms